Dinajpur District, Bangladesh: Hajee Mohammad Danesh Science and Technology University

 Hajee Mohammad Danesh Science and Technology University is a government-financed public university of Bangladesh situated 10 km from Dinajpur main town.
 It serves as an institution of science and technology in northern part of the country.
 Hajee Mohammad Danesh Science and Technology University was established as an Agricultural Extension Training Institute (AETI) to award a three-year diploma in agriculture.
-The AETI was later upgraded to Hajee Mohammad Danesh Agricultural College in 1988 having an affiliation from the Bangladesh Agricultural University, Mymensingh.
+The AETI was later upgraded to Hajee Mohammad Danesh Agricultural College in 1988 having an affiliation with the Bangladesh Agricultural University, Mymensingh.
 Then the college was upgraded to the status of a university renaming it as Hajee Mohammad Danesh Science and Technology University.
 First batch of the students were admitted at that time (1999-2000 session).
 The act of the university was passed on 8 July 2001 in the Jatio Shongsad (National Assembly) was followed by a gazette notification on 8 April 2002.